yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     | smarthotelweb1 | Standard_F2s_v2 | Windows |
     | smarthotelweb2 | Standard_F2s_v2 | Windows |

-    > **Note:** If you are using an Azure Pass subscription, you subscription may not have a quota allocated for FSv2 virtual machines.
+    > **Note:** If you are using an Azure Pass subscription, your subscription may not have a quota allocated for FSv2 virtual machines.
 In this case, use **DS2_v2 or D2s_v3** virtual machines instead.

     ![Screenshot of the 'Compute' tab of the 'Replicate' wizard in Azure Migrate Server Migration.
 Each VM is configured to use a Standard_F2s_v2 SKU, and has the OS Type specified.](Images/Exercise3/replicate-6.png)